William C. Dudley (philosopher): Williams College (1998-2016)

 Dudley joined the faculty at Williams College in 1998, where he taught courses on moral and political philosophy, metaphysics, epistemology, the philosophy and economics of higher education, and the spiritual significance of sports.
 In 2004, he received tenure and was appointed chair of the Committee on Undergraduate Life.

 From 2010 to 2011, Dudley served as the Gaudino Scholar at Williams, a presidential appointment designed to encourage curricular innovation and experiential learning.
 During his tenure as Gaudino Scholar, he initiated several programs including the Gaudino Lunch series, which facilitated conversations among students, faculty, and staff; supported neighborhood proposals to strengthen student-faculty interaction; and provided opportunities for independent Winter Study projects.

 In July 2011, Dudley was appointed provost at Williams College, a position he held until December 2016.

 Washington and Lee University (2017-present)

 Dudley became the 27th president of Washington and Lee University in January 2017.
 He promptly initiated a strategic planning process, resulting in a plan approved in May 2018 that positioned W&L as a model for 21st-century liberal arts education.
 Under his leadership, the university has diversified its campus community, implemented new academic minors, and updated its facilities master plan.
 In October 2024, Dudley announced a transformative $132 million gift from alumnus William H. Miller III that established need-blind admissions at the university.

+Claremont McKenna College

+On December 4th, 2025, Dudley was announced as the incoming President at Claremont McKenna College.
+Dudley starts at Claremont McKenna in July 2026.
+He is succeeding Hiram Chodosh.